 Individuals can be referred by oneself, a friend, family member, an agency, health care professional, treatment facility or institution.
 Referrals can be made by submitting a completed application to Olive’s Branch in personal or via fax or e-mail.
 Once an application is received the applicant will be contacted to undergo an intake and screening process to determine program suitability.

 Individuals must have full funding in place to begin program participation.
-This includes; a security deposit of $300.00, contents deposit of $25.00 and the monthly rent of $450.00.
+This includes; a security deposit of $300.00, contents deposit of $25.00 and the monthly program fee of $500.00.

 Olive’s Branch Programs and Services